Gor: Publication

+I alone killed the Gor books.
+I am personally responsible for rejecting John Norman. ...
+I am very proud of that.
+We needed him in the beginning because he sold so well.
+And in the beginning he didn't write quite as much about female slavery.
+He was more Burroughs-like.
+But he got worse and worse and worse and it got to the point where it was demeaning our company to publish them. ...
+But when I rejected John Norman, he wrote a twenty-page letter to the head of Waldenbooks accusing me of censorship, which was pretty hilarious.
+The head of New American Library came up to me and said "Why aren't you publishing him?"
+I said, "Hey, he's yours.
+Go.
+Do it.
+You want to publish him, publish him."
+If you accuse a publisher of censorship every time they reject a manuscript, then by that definition every manuscript submitted would have to be published.
+Books would be terrible.
+A publisher has to have some sort of editorial discretion.

+Norman attributed the decision to feminist influences, saying in 1996:

 Tarnsman of Gor was published in late 1966.
 It has been reprinted 22 times...
 I have recently signed contracts for fresh French and German sales, and have recently been published for the first time in Czechoslovakia.
 There have been recent Spanish and Italian sales.
 There's no evidence that my books no longer sell...
 After DAW refused to buy any more Gor books, I sold a three-part Telnarian series to Brian Thomsen of Warner Books.
 The first book, The Chieftain, had a 67 percent sell-through.
 The second, The Captain, had a 91 percent sell-through, which is the sort of thing that would make Stephen King rush over to shake your hand...
 Brian Thomsen, my Warner editor for the Telnarian series... was replaced by an editor from one of the blacklisting presses, one that explicitly informed my agent they would not consider anything by John Norman.
 That new editor canceled the series despite its success and without waiting to see how the third book, The King, would do.
 That way things are made nicely clear...

 Unfortunately for me, only about seven or eight publishing houses maintain a mass-market paperback line in science fiction and fantasy; this small, closely [sic]knit group effectively controls the market.
 With such a group, a blacklist need not be an explicit, formal written or oral agreement subscribed to by a gathered cabal pledged to secrecy.
 It is an understanding that a certain individual is to be ostracized, excluded, methodologically overlooked or such.

 Starting in 2001, John Norman's books were published by E-Reads as ebooks and print copies.
 According to their website, "they are among E-Reads' biggest sellers".
 Open Road Integrated Media acquired E-Reads in 2014.